 Now that you have decided on your personality, it’s time to consider content.
 Figuring out what to post on TikTok to earn audience engagement can be intimidating.
 But TikTok makes it easy for any user to create content and to start to build their brand intentionally, and through experimentation and optimization.

 TikTok provides users with a suite of creation tools including templates, music, special effects, and the ability to ‘duet’ alongside another existing TikTok post.
 And, the network promotes imitation, especially through the dances and challenges that gain quick popularity.
 Learning the power of these tools and mimicking other content is a great place to start.

-When considering what your TikTok content should look like, keep these tips in mind:
+When considering what your TikTok campaign and content should look like, keep these tips in mind:

 - Authentic, raw video is more effective than something that looks overly produced (it's time to rethink what advertising agencies have been advising for decades!)